 Applying for Housing and How Room Assignments Work

-To sign up for a room, students should complete the housing contract (available at the link to the left).
+To sign up for a room, students should complete the housing application (available at the link to the left).
 The contract serves both as a lease and as a questionnaire that helps us match roommates.
 We take the time to carefully look at the answers to these questions to maximize the chance your first roommate is a good fit.

-When completing the housing contract, please make sure the student is the one answering the questions!
+When completing the housing application, please make sure the student is the one answering the questions!
 It can be tempting for parents to complete the form to get things checked off the list.
 However, the person who will be living in the room is the best person to answer the questions.

 Please be sure your answers are accurate and reflect your preferences and choices.

 Please make note of the date June 15.
 Roommate requests after that date cannot be guaranteed, and single room requests made after that date may not be possible even with documentation.

 Housing assignments are at the discretion of the housing office.
 We do try to honor requests when possible.
 We recommend completing the housing contract as soon as it is available after depositing, in order to make it more likely we can honor your request.

 We do not currently allow first-year students to choose their building, but we will consider specific building requests.
 If we are not able to honor a request, it is because there was simply not enough space at the time that we did placements for that student.
 All of our residence halls are multi-age and each one has its advantages.